 More than 80 per cent of Melbourne’s bus services are wheelchair-accessible on weekdays.
-All bus services are wheelchair-accessible on the weekend and public holidays, except bus routes 453, 455, 457, 458 and 459, which operate in the Melton area and bus routes 431, 432 and 404, which operate in the Footscray / Yarraville area.
+Most bus services are wheelchair-accessible on the weekend and public holidays, except bus routes 453, 455, 457, 458 and 459, which operate in the Melton area and bus routes 431, 432 and 404, which operate in the Footscray / Yarraville area.

 Some bus routes are fully wheelchair-accessible and others are partly wheelchair-accessible.
 At the stop, the bus driver places a ramp between the front door of the bus to the kerb of the road.

-For information about mobility aid specifications (including wheelchairs, scooters or motorised vehicles), see mobility aids.
+For information about mobility aid specifications (including wheelchairs, scooters or motorised vehicles), see Mobility aids.

 Check your printed timetable - accessible services are shown with an access symbol on the front of the timetable booklet or next to the relevant service.
 They can be indicated by the letter ‘W’ (wheelchair) or ‘LF’ (low-floor).